robwillup/mithrandir/docs/Operating Systems/Windows/Drivers/What is a driver.md

 Application <-> OS <-> Driver <-> Device

-* not all drivers have to written by the companies that designed the device.
+* not all drivers have to be written by the companies that designed the device.
 * not all drivers communicate directly with a device.
 Some drivers just manipulate the request and pass it along.
 * Some filter drivers observe and record information about I/O requests but